92% of adults 20 to 64 have had dental caries in their permanent teeth, a situation caused by poor attention to oral care.

 - Heart disease: Theories that relate periodontitis to the heart are different.
 One of them, for example, argues that bacteria could enter the bloodstream through the mouth and attack the fatty deposits of blood vessels, which increases the risk of heart disease.
 Another theory points to the inflammation of periodontitis as the main cause of the infarction.

 These are just some of the reasons why it is vitally important to pay attention to oral health.
-Visit your dentist today, especially if you think that with daily hygiene, you can prevent serious diseases.
+Visit your dentist regularly, especially if you think that with daily hygiene, you can prevent serious diseases.